Living things respond to their environment

 For instance, if you feel like going to the bathroom, it is an internal stimulus that is controlled by the brain.
 If the sun comes up on a warm day, it is an external stimulus that can cause a snake to come out and busk.
 The ability of the organism to react is called ‘irritability’

 It helps the organism to stay in balance.
-Living organisms have some senses (sight, smell, touch, taste, etc) that help them to detect changes in their external environment, as well their internal balance and respond to them.
+Living organisms have some senses (sight, smell, touch, taste, etc) that help them to detect changes in their external environment, as well as their internal balance and respond to them.

 Some organisms (such as herbivores) respond to stimuli much quicker than others (such as plants).

 Just like all the changes that occur outside of our bodies (external environment), there are changes in our internal environment too.
-For instance, our bodies need to keep a constant body temperature, glucose level, water level and so on for the cells to function properly.
+For instance, our bodies need to keep constant body temperature, glucose level, water level and so on for the cells to function properly.
 But conditions outside our bodies such as temperature, exercise, eating and so on, often affect our internal balance.
-The term used to to describe the ability of an organism to maintain balance in its internal environment is called 'homeostasis'.
+The term used to describe the ability of an organism to maintain balance in its internal environment is called 'homeostasis'.

 Homeostasis is achieved by a mechanism involving three components.
 The Receptor (or sensor), The Control Center (Processor) and the Effector.
 Here is an example:

 The receptor: Sensors on your skin can detect when the temperature outside increases.

 The control center: The brain receives the signal from the sensor and processes it (finds a solution).